Buyer Fit Snapshot

 Windows usually get spec’d as 0.014-inch PET or 0.016-inch PLA, mounted on a dedicated station that heat-seals at 180°C for eight seconds before the blank reaches the formers; Whole Foods buyers perk up when custom windowed cereal box printing includes compostable PLA that still meets ASTM D6400.
 QA teams have rejected entire runs after converters failed to log adhesive temperatures, so I demand PLC screenshots for each shift and stash them in project folders like a factory historian.
 If you need BPI certificates, ask before paying deposits because approvals drag.

-The second pass through the offset unit lays down inks, spot gloss, metallic cold foil borders, and the micro-text that keeps traceability honest.
+The second pass through the Heidelberg Speedmaster 102 lays down inks, spot gloss, metallic cold foil borders, and the micro-text that keeps traceability honest.
 Registration only holds when custom windowed cereal box printing files carry 0.25-point hairlines that operators can chase with offset lithography tolerances.
 At Golden Eagle Carton we added magenta register marks 4 mm off the live window frame to keep eye tracking sharp even though the area is transparent, and it’s the only reason our gold foil doesn’t wander under bright LEDs.

 Film needs at least 25 minutes to cure before scoring and folding; rush it and wrinkles appear like a bad phone screen protector, turning the window cloudy.
 I once rejected 1,200 blanks because their curing tunnel sat at 60°C instead of 75°C and the film peeled during automated erecting.
 If your supplier’s environmental controls are suspect, escrow the balance payment until you watch a curing log with timestamps.